Johnny00520/CSCI3308_project-for-a-website/README.md

 ### Milestone 1

-Members:
-Zening Li
-Ryan Fasching
-Nate Phillips
-Pujan Tandukar
-ChenHao Cheng
+Members: Zening Li, Ryan Fasching, Nate Phillips ,Pujan Tandukar, ChenHao Cheng

 **Description:
 Short description (2-3 paragraphs) of the project.
 Provide enough information to explain what your project will accomplish.**